-“By developing better management practices and breeding disease-resistant crops, the Foundation for Food and Agriculture Research hopes to reduce the risk of an outbreak and protect America’s lettuce industry,” said Sally Rockey, executive director of the Foundation for Food and Agriculture Research.
+“By developing better management practices and breeding disease-resistant crops, the Foundation for Food & Agriculture Research hopes to reduce the risk of an outbreak and protect America’s lettuce industry,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.

 The research team is being led by Principal Investigator (PI) German Sandoya-Miranda, Ph.D., assistant professor at the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS).